8 Steps to Achieve Personalized Ecommerce for Better Sales

 When you ask people to create accounts, make it easy for them to do so by adding a checkbox at the checkout that nudges the customers to add their details.

 2. Segment email subscribers

-You can segment your email lists by geographic data, demographic data, psychographic data (lifestyle, activities, etc.), and behavioral data (based on purchases, browsing behaviors, etc.)
+You can segment your email lists by geographic data, demographic data, psychographic data (lifestyle, activities, etc.), and behavioural data (based on purchases, browsing behaviours, etc.)